East Beach Café

 The fast flowing River Arun divides East and West Beaches and there is always something to watch and enjoy, even if its' just soaking up that fresh air and sunshine

 Stay on the east side for all you'd expect from a family seaside resort, or head to West Beach Local Nature Reserve – a Site of Special Scientific Interest, with its own car park, and a great Cafe with stunning views, right on the beach!

 You can enjoy sailing, diving and fishing on the River Arun or simply take in the views from a riverside restaurant or café.

-Many of Littlehampton’s annual events take place on the seafront or around the harbour including the annual Waterfront Festival, Carnival and spectacular Bonfire and Fireworks event.
+Many of Littlehampton’s annual events take place on the seafront or around the harbour including Armed Forces Day (June) and Waterfront Festival (August) and spectacular Bonfire and Fireworks event in October.
 In fact, there are so many things to do, you’ll definitely want to stay for longer!
 Why not book this year’s holiday or short break in a Littlehampton hotel, B&B or guest house?

 Take a look at the Accessible Sussex by the Sea page if accessibility information and guidance is required.

 Make sure you call into one of the many businesses around the town to meet the locals and pick local local tourist information to help make the most of your visit.

 Plan your visit, and check out the weather, tides, bus, trains and traffic, by taking time to get to know the website pages